plazi/arcadia-project/porto_alegre-operational_cell.md

 ## Sallary

 The estimate sallary is a little bit above the current value of PhD fellowships in Brazil, as we're targetting recent PhDs with expertise in taxonomy.
 Current PhD fellowship would be R$2.200,00 (or ~ 500,00 euros).

+## People Selection

+I'm trying to follow these criteria in order to find people:

+1. Expertise in taxonomy, preferably at PhD level
+2. Can get around software, doesn't struggle with technology
+3. Can speak English
+4. Lives in Porto Alegre
+5. Interested in data/mission